EuBIC/ReproducibleMSGuidelines/guidelines.md

 **Gold**: Fully documented consideration of all bioinformatics aspects.

 Additionally, all requirements are organized in content blocks.
 These blocks are then tagged based on which experimental technique they are applicable to.
 The idea behind this approach is to create reusable blocks that can be integrated into other guidelines as well.
+The current guidelines are design for the following biomedical research fields:

+- Proteomics
+- Proteomics Genomics
+- MetaProteomics
+- Metabolomics
+- Mass Spectrometry Imaging
+- Lipidomics
+- Meta-Analysis*

+* A metanalysis of any of the specific fields can be consider as an agrregation/reanalysis of previously published data.

 The guidelines are organized by sections (e.g. Public Data Deposition).
 Each section provides a checklist of information that must (**Bronze**), should (**Silver**) or could (**Gold**) be provided for each specific technology.
 If one of the items in the checklist is applied to only a specific set of MS-based technologies, it will be mentioned and tag specifically.

 ## Open Points